Abhirsinhai/Studies/README.md

 # Studies
 Hello!
-This is just a respiratory for my code
+This is just a respiratory for my 'code'